 To use XPath to select any element

-- Go to Selector → Create a new column by clicking on the button Add New Column, then click the Column Options dropdown arrow and select Use CSS selector.
+- Go to Selector → Create a new column by clicking on the button Add New Column, then click the Column Options dropdown arrow and select Use XPath selector.

 - The Use Manual XPath dialogue box appears.